SrijanBadhya/Debsoc/Running the PES Debsoc.md

 By breadth wise inclusivity, I mean providing multiple slots and multiple days for people to get their round 1 and round 2 finished.
 Round 3 also

-Absolutely do not aim to recruit a percentage of applicants, like, "T
+Absolutely do not aim to recruit a percentage of applicants, like, "The top 90% will be recruited".
+This is dumb for the same reasons that percentiles in competitive exams are dumb; just because someone was in the bottom 10% doesn't mean that they don't know how to solve math or don't like doing math.
+It's better to measure marks in an exam (or whateve

 (Srijan edit this later)